tmeb123/PoolFinder/README.md

 ## The Vibe Coding Journey

-This was built in collaboration with Claude (Anthropic) over the course of the hackathon — real collaboration, not "generate me an app."
+This was built in collaboration with Claude (Anthropic) over the course of the hackathon.
+My background is Python for data analysis — I've worked with APIs before, but a single-file HTML add-in deployed via GitHub Pages and integrated with the MyGeotab SDK was completely foreign territory.
+The math behind the algorithm was new to me too.
+Claude explained every step clearly enough that I could follow the logic, validate the approach, and make real decisions — I wasn't just accepting output, I was understanding it.

 The major turning points:

 - **Algorithm design** — worked through cosine similarity, vector design, and why Bron–Kerbosch was the right tool for finding groups rather than just pairs
 - **The 2am data problem** — uploaded a real 3,972-trip Geotab export and discovered the demo simulator generates completely random trips.
 Led directly to the 90-day calendar vector as the solution